 This course aims to provide a conceptual framework for practical nursing students to understand mental health and mental illness.
 Emphasis will be placed on utilizing the nursing process to provide and manage nursing care for individuals with common psychiatric disorders and their mental health needs.
 Upon completion, students should be able to apply psychosocial theories in the nursing care of individuals experiencing alterations in social and psychological functioning.
 Students will become familiar with community agencies that provide support and/or therapy for those with mental illness and their families.
-This course follows PN 204 and concludes the PN I year of the program.
+This course follows PN 302 in Term 3.
 1 credit